St. Louis, Missouri

 General education at Fontbonne University includes a common experience that integrates mission into the curriculum, highlights distinctiveness, employs high-impact practices to increase student engagement, and prioritizes the concerns of global citizenship in the 21st century.
 It is critical that Fontbonne students have a consistent foundation from which they can broaden conversations and deepen their understandings for the challenges ahead.

-It is a common experience for Fontbonne students to be engaged in group projects inside and outside of the classroom.
+Fontbonne students are frequently engaged in group projects inside and outside of the classroom.
 Fontbonne recognizes that every student brings different perspectives and experiences from which others can benefit.
 The idea of incorporating those differences through academic experiences challenges students to grow culturally as well as educationally.
 Fontbonne’s rich campus culture spans across several spaces on campus and engages students in ways that are unique from traditional educational settings.

 Undergraduate research is a key high-impact academic experience at Fontbonne, enriching the learning experience as a cornerstone of students’ education.
 Because faculty members lead small classes, they easily develop strong relationships with their students and act as valuable mentors throughout the research process.
 Some of Fontbonne’s undergraduate research projects have earned patents in cybersecurity and created new “best practice” developments in communication disorders and speech pathology.